-To motivate your staff, it’s essential to build a meaningful company project.
+To motivate your employees, it’s essential to build a meaningful company project.
 The objective of the leaders of the future?
-To involve staff in the corporate strategy, enable everyone to contribute, motivate their talents and skills and develop them.
+To involve employees in the corporate strategy, enable everyone to contribute, motivate their talents and skills and develop them.

 Our tips for involving your staff in the company project.

-Involving your staff in the company project to cultivate enjoyment and performance
+Involving your employees in the company project to cultivate smile and success.

 Employees increasingly want to join a company where they feel at home, where they can find their place, which welcomes them properly and recognises their uniqueness and their value.
 This is a striking feature of Generation Y and Millennials, whose relationship to business marks a radical change from that of their elders.
-They want a more streamlined hierarchy, work that has meaning, where they can be involved in important decisions and in their company project, becoming its stakeholders.
+They want a more streamlined hierarchy, a meaningful job, where they can be involved in important decisions and in their company project, becoming its stakeholders.
 This is the real motivation.

 Companies have to change the rules of the game.
 The corporate strategy needs to be redesigned as a general project that involves all

 employees, not just a project led by management, with the employees following along without any real conviction.
-The challenge now is to involve the whole company in the discussions, to obtain a new form of support through action, which requires a genuine change in attitude by the company.
+The challenge now is to involve the whole company in the discussions, to obtain a new form of support through action, which requires a genuine change in corporate culture.

 What are the consequences?
 A more structured company with teams united around a common prism, and better synergy leading to better performance.
 Although the benefits will be felt in terms of wellbeing at work and productivity, they will also be passed on to the end client, who will benefit from better quality products and/or services, the result of genuine personal engagement by everyone.